How Missing Ad Copy Sunk a Rock Band Reunion

 Guns N' Roses were massively popular starting in 1988.

 Their songs were on the radio nonstop.
-They were tabloid darlings because they behaved like... well, rock stars (fights, arrests, affairs).
-They sold albums, concert tickets, and T-shirts by the truckload.
+They were tabloid darlings because they behaved like... well, rock stars (drugs, fights, arrests).
+They sold truckloads of albums, concert tickets, and T-shirts.

-Then, in 1993, it came to a sudden halt.
+Then, in 1993, it came to a screeching halt.
 No explanation given.

 Band members left to form other bands.